Ken Flajole: NFL

 Flajole replaced Sal Sunseri as linebackers coach for the Carolina Panthers in 2003, bringing with him five years of NFL coaching experience.
 He spent three seasons as defensive backs coach and one as linebackers coach with the Seattle Seahawks from 1999–2002 and one as a defensive assistant with the Green Bay Packers in 1998, all under head coach Mike Holmgren.
 As defensive backs coach for Seattle in 1999, Flajole's secondary led the NFL with 30 interceptions, including two that were returned for touchdowns.
 He spent the 2000 campaign as the Seahawks linebackers coach and returned to oversee the defensive backs in 2001 and 2002.

 Flajole was the defensive coordinator of the St. Louis Rams from 2009 to 2011.
 He was hired by the New Orleans Saints in 2012, but was fired (along with defensive coordinator Steve Spagnuolo, with whom he had also coached in St. Louis) on January 24, 2013.
 The Browns hired him as their inside linebackers coach on February 7, 2013.
-He was a member of the Browns' coaching staff from 2013−2015, until he was hired by new Philadelphia Eagles head coach Doug Pederson as linebackers coach on January 20, 2016.
+He was a member of the Browns' coaching staff from 2013–2015, until he was hired by new Philadelphia Eagles head coach Doug Pederson as linebackers coach on January 20, 2016.
 Flajole won his first Super Bowl ring when the Eagles defeated the New England Patriots in Super Bowl LII.

 Flajole was hired by the Kansas City Chiefs as their outside linebackers coach on April 2, 2021.
-In 2022, Flajole won his second Super Bowl ring when the Chiefs defeated Flajole's former team Philadelphia Eagles 38-35 in Super Bowl LVII.
+In 2022, Flajole won his second Super Bowl ring when the Chiefs defeated Flajole's former team Philadelphia Eagles 38–35 in Super Bowl LVII.
+In 2023, Flajole won his third Super Bowl when the Chiefs defeated San Francisco 49ers 25–22 in Super Bowl LVIII.